diogo-pessoa/diogo-pessoa.github.io/content/posts/python-lists-BigO.md

 ### Insert() an element at a specific index O(n).

 Linear time complexity because the operation depends on the size of the list.

-even if we insert in the middle of the list, the operation will take O(n) time because we need to shift all the elements to the right.
+`[Revised]` Why? because it needs to shift all elements after insertion. even if we insert in the middle of the list, the operation will take O(n) time because we need to shift all the elements to the right.